 - Kielbasa – Adds smokiness and a garlic flavor

 I used canned tomatoes and plain unseasoned tomato sauce in this recipe.
-If you prefer, you can substitute jarred tomato sauce or the same amount of your own homemade sauce
+If you prefer, you can substitute jarred tomato sauce or the same amount of your own homemade sauce.

 Transfer any leftovers from the crock pot to an airtight container and keep in the fridge for up to 3 days.
 It’s quite tasty reheated in the microwave or on the stove top.

 If this recipe makes too much for your family to enjoy that quickly, it freezes very well too!
 You can stick the leftovers in a freezer safe container or ziploc and reheat another time.
+I love to double the recipe and save half in the freezer for another night!

 More Slow Cooker Recipes